 Herbert Greenberg became a full-fledged Francophile while studying at the University of Geneva during his junior year in college.
 On weekends he would leave Switzerland and head across the border to soak up anything and everything French.
-“He was a Frenchman through and through, or at least he wanted to be a Frenchman through and through.
+“He was a Frenchman through and through, or at least he wanted to be.
 He loved everything about France including the language,” said wife Anne Greenberg of Santa Rosa.

 Greenberg taught French at Santa Rosa High for 25 years, retiring in 1984.
-He continued in the classroom as a substitute teacher until last September, always upholding his reputation as a stern taskmaster.
+He continued in the classroom as a substitute teacher for many years.

 Greenberg earned both his bachelor’s and master’s degrees from Stanford University.
 Before becoming an educator, he served three years with the Department of State in Iceland.
 During World War II, he served with the Marines in the Pacific.

 During his more than two decades at Santa Rosa High, Greenberg immersed his students in French, not speaking a word of English in the classroom.
 It befuddled students not willing to follow the rigors of learning a difficult foreign language.

 Many of his students went on to become French teachers themselves,” said his wife.